mintty/mintty/wiki/Tips.md

 ### Enabling full mouse functionality in vim ###

-Due to a vim bug, full mouse mode is not automatically enabled in mintty.
+Before vim 8.1.0566, full mouse mode is not automatically enabled in mintty.
 Add this to _~/.vimrc_ for a workaround:

 ```